qvdm/PasswordThing/docs/hardware_and_software.md

 The peripheral components needed are:

 - A common-anode RGB LED (you can use common cathode, but then you need to adjust the wiring and code appropriately).
-- A 270 ohm resistor for the R, G and B led channels.
+- A 270 ohm resistor for each of the R, G and B led channels.
 The value nay be tweaked to change brightness.
 - A monochrome LED, and another 270 ohm resistor for model U.
 - Three momentary push button switches.
 - An optional  128x32 I2C OLED display.